suncoast-devs/ux-pt-course/wk-two-lesson-plan/week-two-lp.md

 # Week Two

-**Activity:** Review Impact Canvases and answer questions and give feedback.
+**Activity:** Review Impact Canvases, answer questions and give feedback.

 ## The importance of empathy